hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 # <span style="color:turquoise">II.
 Broodstock & Spawning Enhancment Stradegies</span>

+Geoduck hatcheries face an array of concerns during the spawning season...

+- (1) Sex and reproductive status of adult geoduck

+  To spawn adult geoduck, large tanks are stocked at high density of adults and fed high algae density to 'bulk-up' animals' reproductive status (increase development of eggs and sperm).
+However, unknown to hatchery managers and technicians are the sex distribution of geoduck in their tanks and their reproductive status.
+These essential factors remain unknown until individuals spawn, revealing their sex and status, or if animals are selected for lethal sampling before spawned.
+Alternative non-lethal methods can avoid costs associated with lethal sampling and allow hatcheries to sample periodically in preparation for spawn(s).

+- (2) Spawning attempts are temperamental

+  Spawn days are scheduled, but rarely go as planned.
+Like a homegrown recipe, hatcheries have their 'secret sauce' during spawning season, consisting of algae slurries, physical disturbance, simulation of tidal cycles, ramping temperature, or a lucky hatchery technician who, for some unknown reason, is the geoduck spawn whisperer (Josh Valley at Jamestown Point Whitney Shellfish).
+Whichever method deployed on spawn day, geoduck often refuse to produce, leading to frustration and unfruitful allocation of effort (likely financial costs).In an ideal world, the time scheduled to spawn, fertilize, and stock larval-rearing conicals would be predictable and acheivable in a standard work day.
+In reality, hatchery technicians may spend the day attempting a spawn only to return in the late nigh/early morning hours when individuals sporadically release their gametes.

+**in this section...** we describe a few tools geoduck industry can use to improve the broodstock conditioning and spawning phases - these include non-lethal gonad biopsies and a stepwise outline for strip spawning broodstock.

 ## <span style="color:yellowgreen">II.1 Identification of Sex & Reproductive Status</span>

 A major artifact of geoduck aquaculture is the **spontaneous and opportunistic nature of natural spawning events**.
 For example, an unplanned nighttime natural spawn of a female geoduck set the stage for the growing season at Jamestown Point Whitney Shellfish Hatchery in winter 2019 (*Mat Henderson, personal communication*).
 Millions of eggs (~30) were released into a single broodstock tank with two dozen other animals (of unknown sex) and under seawater flow-though.
 In an optimal scenario, technicians would have isolated the spawning female to a static tank to control spawning/fertilization and maximize  egg yield.
 This event lead to a totally autotomous fertilization process outside of standard 9:00am - 5:00pm work hours.
 In most cases, spontaneous and unplanned spawning presents major loss in potential profit - luckily, personnel at JPWSH live on site and were able to salvage fertilized embryos.